-Notably, the UK's \pounds 106 billion HS2 high-speed railway project connecting London to northern UK cities, estimated to cost up to \pounds 106 billion, finally began construction work in September 2020; in December 2020, the UK Government provided a last-minute

-£825 million loan to London's transportation authority to enable it to continue construction on the Crossrail project in London, which had been experiencing construction delays due to COVID-19.
+Moreover, the UK's HS2 high-speed railway project connecting London to northern UK cities, estimated to cost up to £106 billion, finally began construction work in September 2020.
+In December 2020, the UK Government provided a lastminute £825 million loan to London's transportation authority to enable it to continue construction on the Crossrail project in London, which had been experiencing construction delays due to COVID-19.
 In November 2021, the UK Government published the Integrated Rail Plan for the North and Midlands, a £96 billion plan that outlines how major rail projects, including HS2, Northern Powerhouse Rail and Midlands Rail Hub, will be delivered sooner than previously planned to better connect towns and cities across the North and Midlands.
-However, some projects that were still in the consultancy/early stages, such as the Crossrail 2 project, were not spared and work on such projects has been stalled for the foreseeable future.
+However, some projects that were still in the consultancy/early stages, such as the Crossrail 2 project, were not spared, and work on such projects has been stalled for the foreseeable future.
+Moreover, in October 2023, the decision was made to cancel the northern leg of HS2.
+As a result, trains will now travel on high speed lines only between London Euston and Birmingham, and will then slow down as they continue to Manchester and beyond on conventional rail.
+The Government promised that the £36 billion saved from cancelling the project would be redeployed to fund a collection of smaller transport schemes, including roads, railways and buses.

-Indeed, the construction of pre-operational projects was severely delayed by the UK's first government-imposed lockdown, which began on 23 March 2020 and continued through to July of that year.
+Indeed, the construction of pre-operational projects was severely delayed by the UK's first Government-imposed lockdown, which began on 23 March 2020 and continued through to July of that year.
 During that period, construction across the UK largely came to a standstill, as such work did not qualify as "essential services" that were allowed to continue during the lockdown (construction work was, however, permitted to continue during subsequent lockdowns, provided that certain health and safety guidelines were met).
-Construction work was later impacted by restrictions on cross-border trade and disruptions to supply chains that were a result of lockdowns practised in other countries.
-Illustrating the severity of COVID-19's impact on projects in the UK, the completion of the 3.2GW Hinkley Point C nuclear power station in southwest England, which is being developed by EDF, has been delayed by six months to June 2026 due to COVID-19 restrictions, and EDF has estimated that such a delay will result in an increase in overall project costs by about $\pounds 1$ billion to a range of $\pounds 22-23$ billion.
+Construction work was later impacted by restrictions on crossborder trade and disruptions to supply chains that occurred as a result of lockdowns practised in other countries.
+Illustrating the lasting severity of COVID-19's impact on projects in the UK, the completion of the 3.2GW Hinkley Point C nuclear power station in southwest England, which is being developed by EDF and was initially delayed by six months to June 2026 due to COVID-19 restrictions, has been delayed by a further year, with the revised operating date now being at least 2029, taking the costs to £34 billion.

-As a result of the ongoing economic uncertainty surrounding the maintenance of operational projects and feasibility of construction of pre-operational projects, government authorities, sponsors, lenders and contractors to projects have been keen on enforcing their force majeure rights under the relevant agreements while ensuring that their rights are preserved and denying other parties' claims of force majeure.
+As a result of the ongoing economic uncertainty surrounding the maintenance of operational projects and feasibility of construction of pre-operational projects, Government authorities, sponsors, lenders and contractors to projects have been keen to enforce their force majeure rights under the relevant agreements while ensuring that their rights are preserved and denying other parties' claims of force majeure.
 Meanwhile, parties involved in negotiations for pre-construction projects have been focused on ensuring that their rights across the chain of construction, finance and concession agreements remain watertight when it comes to potential force majeure claims.